codeledge/entitree-flex/README.md

 # entitree-flex

+This is the core package that fuels the iconic https://www.entitree.com website!

-In a paper from 2013, A.J. van der Ploeg enhanced the algorithm to allow for variable-sized nodes, while keeping its linear runtime nature.
+In a paper from 2013, A.J. van der Ploeg enhanced the Tidy Tree (Reingold-Tilford) algorithm to allow for variable-sized nodes, while keeping its linear runtime nature.
 He described the algorithm in his paper, [Drawing Non-layered Tidy Trees in Linear Time](https://core.ac.uk/download/pdf/301654972.pdf).
 The author also provided a working Java application on GitHub at https://github.com/cwi-swat/non-layered-tidy-trees

+This package take it to the next level by allowing also side nodes, very useful if you are drawing family trees and pedigrees.

 ## Examples